ManiMozaffar/aioclock/README.md

 Aioclock offers:

 - Async: 100% Async, very light, fast and resource friendly
-- Scheduling: Keep scheduling tasks for yoo
+- Scheduling: Keep scheduling tasks for you
 - Group: Group your task, for better code maintainability
 - Trigger: Already defined and easily extendable triggers, to trigger your scheduler to be started
 - Easy syntax: Library's syntax is very easy and enjoyable, no confusing hierarchy